alisinabh/paperify/README.md

 ### Multiple files

-Use tarballs and gzip to store and compress you data.
+Use tarballs and gzip to store and compress your data.
 ```
 tar cvfz files.tgz file1.txt file2.txt
 ```